A fabulous, spacious haven - ideal for a families - in the charming coastal town of Whitstable, Kent.

 No hidden extras - WIFI, high chair and cot are all free of charge.
-The only additional charges will be £30 for laundry costs for short breaks.
+The only additional charges will be £30 for laundry costs for short breaks( 4nights or less).

 The local pub serving decent food and a good selection of wines and beers is 3 minutes walk away.
-It has stunning views overlooking the bay and a children's play area, an ideal family spot.
+It has stunning views overlooking the bay from its garden, an ideal family spot.

 Well stocked local shop is 5 mins by car, large supermarket 10 mins by car.